danish123117/iMotions_polarH10_connect/README.md

 git clone https://github.com/danish123117/iMotions_polarH10_connect.git

 ```
+* If using thonny, simply download the python file named Polar_H10_connect.py
+ also download the file config.xml

 2. **Install necessary libraries:** Navigate to the cloned repository and install the required libraries.
 ```console
 cd "iMotions_polarH10_connect"
 pip install -r requirements.txt
 ```
+* If using thonny go to tools>manage packages> search bleak and install version 0.22.3
+ also search and install openpyxl

 3. **Configure iMotions:**
    - Open the iMotions app and navigate to Preferences > Sensor Settings > API.
    - Fill in the required details according to the provided ![screenshot](iMotions_API_sanpshot.png).